Holiday spots in southern Thailand face hard times after coronavirus outbreak

-PHANG NGA, Thailand (Reuters) - Thai tourist boat company “Love Andaman” is facing a bleak February after China banned all outbound group tours this week to try to contain the coronavirus outbreak.
+PHANG NGA, Thailand, Jan 30 (Reuters) - Thai tourist boat company “Love Andaman” is facing a bleak February after China banned all outbound group tours this week to try to contain the coronavirus outbreak.

 China is Thailand’s biggest source of foreign tourists, accounting for 28 percent of the 39.8 million visitors last year, and China’s ban has left many in Thailand’s tourism industry worried about their future.